Schedule Your Consultation

 How Can a Personal Injury Law Firm Help You?

 If you’ve been hit by a car while walking, you will likely have severe injuries requiring extensive medical treatment and a long recovery time.
 The losses resulting from these types of injuries can be immense.
 Unfortunately, insurers are quick to look for ways to place fault on the injured pedestrian to avoid paying these costs.
 The skilled lawyers at Harman Law are here to uphold your legal rights to compensation and ensure that your claim receives the consideration it deserves.
-Reach out to our law firm today to schedule a free consultation with our legal team to discuss your case: 704-286-0947.
+Reach out to our law firm online today to schedule a free consultation with our legal team to discuss your case.
+You can also call us at: 704-286-0947.